-In a general fashion, the Company may carry out any commercial, industrial or financial operation, which it may deem useful in the accomplishment and development of its purposes.
+In a general term, the Company may carry out any commercial, industrial or financial operation, which it may deem useful in the accomplishment and development of its purposes.

-The registered office of the Company is established in Luxembourg, 6 Rue Eugène Ruppert Luxembourg and the Company is registered with the Registre de Commerce under the number B215876.
+The registered office of the Company is established in Luxembourg, 6 Rue Eugène Ruppert, L-2453 Luxembourg and the Company is registered with the Registre de Commerce under the number B215984.

-The Company is a wholly owned subsidiary of Sonnedix Holdco Spain B.V. ("the Parent").
-The Parent and its subsidiaries operate in one business segment being the ownership of solar photovoltaic plants in Spain.
+The Company is a wholly owned subsidiary of VE Sonnedix Luxembourg Holdco 1 S.C.A (the "Parent").

 The financial year of the Company starts on 1 January and ends on 31 December of each year.
-The financial statements were authorized for issue by the Board of Directors on June 18, 2021.
+The financial statements were approved and authorized for issue by the Board of Managers on June 18, 2021.